digitallawyer/openlegaldictionary/_definitions/punishable.md

 ---
 title: Punishable
 permalink: "/definitions/punishable.html"
-body: Liable to punishment, whether absolutely or ln the exerclse of a judlcial discretion
+body: Liable to punishment, whether absolutely or in the exerclse of a judlcial discretion
 published_at: '2018-07-07'
 layout: post
 ---